S54 Vanos Procedure

 Center O-ring in seal groove (straight pick).

-Mount exhaust piston middle seal Teflon ring onto exhaust piston small end.
+Mount the exhaust piston middle seal Teflon ring onto the small end of the exhaust piston.

-Insert pick tool between Teflon ring and piston (90 degree pick) (picture).
+Insert the pick tool between the Teflon ring and the piston (use a 90-degree pick) (see the picture).

-Leverage pick tool against piston and tilt pick tool to stretch out Teflon ring (90 degree pick).
+Leverage the pick tool against the piston and tilt it to stretch the Teflon ring.

-Perform Teflon ring stretching at multiple locations along Teflon ring until Teflon ring notably stretches.
+Stretch the Teflon ring at multiple locations along its length until it notably stretches.

-Note: Teflon ring needs to stretch sufficiently to slide over piston larger diameter.
+Note: The Teflon ring must stretch sufficiently to slide over the larger diameter of the piston.

 Place exhaust piston vertically with large end down.